 “Le Sacre du Printemps“ (1913)

 The beginning of Young Euro Classic 2017 is already within reach in early July – and the Colombian Youth Philharmonic will increase the eager anticipation of the new festival season!
-The Venezuelan “Sistema” of successful orchestral work with children and teenagers has become world-famous; in the meantime, Colombia has established a similar system.
+Founded seven years ago, its goal is not only to support its young musicians’ special talents, but also to strengthen their sense of social responsibility and self-determination.
 Now the young musicians from South America come to Berlin’s Konzerthaus as part of their first European concert tour.
 And the Colombian Youth Philharmonic aims to prove its quality by performing one of the most spectacular works of modern times: Stravinsky’s Le Sacre du Printemps.
 It is led by a charismatic conductor who, at the age of 39, has long been a fixture at all the world’s major concert halls: the Colombian Andrés Orozco-Estrada.
 The cast is completed with a soprano who has chosen Germany as her second home: Juanita Lascarro performs songs by Richard Strauss and the Colombian national composer Jaime León.